JetBrains/Qodana/topics/about-clone-finder.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-[//]: # "sync with the blog post!"

 Qodana Clone Finder compares a queried project against a number of reference projects and lists all duplicate functions ranked by their importance.
 The tool is designed to prevent problems rather than face the consequences down the line.
 By supporting CI integration, Clone Finder makes clone detection a routine check and reports borrowed code before it can lead to trouble.

-The current version [supports PHP, Java, and Kotlin for Server Side](supported-technologies.md); support for more languages and technologies is on its way.

 ## Features